 Too often, we are befuddled by the low opinions others have of us, and then we proceed to completely meet their expectations.

-Cassidy Dale, a friend of mine posted some of the views expressed in his book 1 on Facebook, and I couldn’t have said it better myself:
+Cassidy Dale, a friend of mine posted some of the views expressed in his book ((It’s a variant on some of his points made in his book, The Knight and The Gardner.
+Check out Observation #54 )) on Facebook, and I couldn’t have said it better myself:

 “Christian friends: Gay people are not afraid for political reasons, they are afraid you will kill them or continue setting the stage for hate crimes against them.
 And gay people: conservative Christians fear that your efforts to get married are Satan-backed attempts to undermine the sanctity of marriage.
 Since many of them believe that the family unit is the basic building block of American society — and the source of its strength — and that America is a Christian nation meant to do God’s Will on the world stage, your efforts to get married jeopardize God’s plan for Creation.”